forcedotcom/salesforcedx-vscode-automation-tests/README.md

 - THROTTLE_FACTOR
   - Default value: `1`

+- SFDX_AUTH_URL
+  - Provides the dev hub auth URL to be used to authenticate the dev hub as part of test setup.
+There is no default value.

 ### Dev Hub

 A requirement of this project is for a Dev Hub to have been enabled on the user's machine.
 The default Dev Hub name is "vscodeOrg" and the default username is "svcideebot@salesforce.com", though this can be configured with the `DEV_HUB_ALIAS_NAME` and `DEV_HUB_USER_NAME` environment variables.